 And I haven’t even told you about the sauce yet.
 Enjoy! 💚 – Linds x

-This French-inspired, healthy pistachio crusted salmon recipe has a handful of ingredients but is incredibly easy to throw together.
+This French-inspired, healthy pistachio salmon recipe has a handful of ingredients but is incredibly easy to throw together.
 Here’s what you’ll need:

 - The crust – Roasted (KEY!) pistachios, mustard powder, fresh thyme, garlic, salt, and pepper.